stfc/artemis/README.md

         pass
 ```

-For plugins implementing access to SNMP devices, `base.py` also provides the convienience function `getMIB` for fetching the contents of MIB trees by walking the tree from a defined point.
+For plugins implementing access to SNMP devices, `base.py` also provides the convenience function `getMIB` for fetching the contents of MIB trees by walking the tree from a defined point.

 ```python
 getMIB(ip, mib, community = "public")